mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 82 - Tests Violating Encapsulation/readme.md

     function __construct() {
         $this->wordToGuess = getRandomWord();
-        //Test is not in control of this
+        // Test is not in control of this
     }

     public function getWordToGuess(): string {
         return $this->wordToGuess;
-        //Sadly we need to reveal this
+        // Sadly we need to reveal this
     }
 }